-Kanu Hawaii is a founding partner of Zero Waste Oahu and a fiscal sponsor of Pono Home, Shifted Energy, March for Science, and Hui Aloha.
+Kanu Hawaii is a founding partner of Zero Waste Oahu and has served as a fiscal sponsor of Pono Home, Shifted Energy, March for Science, and Hui Aloha.
 Read about how we collaborate and the work that these organizations do to improve local communities.